zire/blockchain-landscape/README.md

 Welcome to Blockchain Landscape Overview!
-This is where you can find comparison among major cryptocurrencies (Ethereum, DFINITY, EOS, NEO, Tezos and Cardano) with the latest updates from their official channels.
+This is where you can find comparison among second-to-third generation cryptocurrencies (Ethereum, DFINITY, EOS, NEO, Tezos, Cardano, etc) and the latest industry white paper reports from major platforms.

 View it on mobile device: [https://zire.github.io/blockchain-landscape](https://zire.github.io/blockchain-landscape/).